SAP/luigi/docs/navigation-advanced.md

 ### context
 - **type**: object
 - **description**: sends the specified object as context to the view.
-Use this property in combination with the dynamic **pathSegment** to receive the context through the context listeners of **Luigi Client**.
+Use this property in combination with the dynamic **pathSegment** to receive the context through the context listeners of Luigi Client.
 This is an alternative to using the dynamic value in the **viewUrl**.

 Here is an example of a dynamic navigation node including a context: